velizarn/node-sample-app/README.md

 1) Install Javascript dependencies (via yarn or npm)

-2) Create .env file with required params, point EXIFTOOL_PATH to your local exiftool instance.
+2) Create .env file with required params, refer to .env.sample

 3) Start the application